workos/authkit-remix/README.md

 ### Callback route

 WorkOS requires that you have a callback URL to redirect users back to after they've authenticated.
-In your Remix app, [create a new route](https://remix.run/docs/en/main/discussion/routes), name it `callback.tsx` and add the following.
+In your Remix app, [create a new route](https://remix.run/docs/en/main/discussion/routes) and add the following:

 ```ts
 import { authLoader } from '@workos-inc/authkit-remix';